-(B) the late renewal fee described in §90.19(a)(4) of this subchapter (relating to License Fees).
+(B) the late renewal fee described in §551.19(a)(4) of this subchapter (relating to License Fees).

-(e) If HHSC receives an application that is postmarked before the submission deadline, the application is timely if:
+(c) If HHSC receives an application that is submitted before the submission deadline, the application is considered timely.

-(1) HHSC's Long-term Care Regulatory Licensing and Credentialing Section receives the application within 15 days after the postmark; or

-(2) HHSC's Long-term Care Regulatory Licensing and Credentialing Section receives the application within 30 days after the postmark and the license holder proves to HHSC that the delay was the fault of the United States Postal Service.

-(f) It is the responsibility of a license holder to ensure that its application is timely received by HHSC.
+(d) Regardless of whether HHSC sends advance notice that a license is expiring, providers are responsible for applying to renew their licenses in a timely manner.
+Furthermore, operating an ICF without a license is a violation of state law.

 §551.16.
 Change of Ownership and Notice of Changes.

 (a) A license holder may not transfer its license.
 If a change of ownership occurs, the license holder's license becomes invalid on the date of the change of ownership.
-The prospective new license holder must obtain a license in accordance with subsection (b) of this section.
+The prospective new license holder must obtain a license in accordance with subsection (b) of this section; however, the original license holder remains responsible until HHSC approves the change of ownership.

-(b) A prospective new license holder must submit to DADS:
+(b) A prospective new license holder must submit to HHSC :

-(1) a complete application for a license under §90.11 of this subchapter (relating to Criteria for Licensing) or an incomplete application with a letter explaining the circumstances that prevented the inclusion of the missing information;
+(1) a complete application for a license through the online portal under §551.11 of this subchapter (relating to Criteria for Licensing) or an incomplete application with a letter explaining the circumstances that prevented the inclusion of the missing information through the online portal;

-(2) the application fee, in accordance with §90.19 of this subchapter (relating to License Fees); and
+(2) the application fee, in accordance with §551.19 of this subchapter (relating to License Fees); and